auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 All the matter we experience arises from the original elements hydrogen and helium which themselves are made of protons and electrons.
 In the dense fusion of stars they become new elements cataloged in the periodic table.
 Over a long evolutionary process our bodies are composed largely of three elements, hydrogen, oxygen, and carbon.
 Somehow the contribution of every structure in our bodies give rise to consciousness and everything we subjectively experience.
 The electrical spiking neurons communicate to store memories and make predictions of the future.
 Conscious experience appears to correlate with complexity of connection, energy usage (metabolism), and integrated information processing of itself and the environment.

+Researchers are investigating [consciousness as a state of matter](https://arxiv.org/abs/1401.1219).
+Like particles can be solid or liquid, they can also be in a state of "perceptronium," making conscious perceptions.
+See Max Tegmark's paper for more on the 5 basic principles of information, integration, independence, dynamics, and utility.
+Of course there may be yet more principles to find.

 For creatures which can gain a greater return of investment from the environment, a reinforcing feedback loop will give them more power to extract energy from the environment up to diminishing returns.
 If a creature arises which can compound their return, they will eventually dominate the environment and exert the greatest power.
 To process and control larger amounts of energy and complexity systems must be developed.
 To manage energy and information flows, the systems will store past information to predict future events leading us towards an understanding of intelligent agents.
 The systems can store all experience, improve subjective compressibility (increasing efficiency), let intrinsic curiosity reward reflect compression progress, and maximize intrinsic curiosity reward.

 We are theoretically capable of creating an artificially intelligent entity embodying intelligent behavior.
 The being would not be constrained by the energy and integration limits placed on the human body.
 The traits and achievements we value as the essential nature of humans is really the nature of intelligence.
 Subjective beauty, novelty, surprise, interestingness, attention, curiosity, creativity, art, science, music, humor, philosophy, all of these conscious experiences can be developed to a level beyond the summation of all human experience.
 Whatever conscious states a person values can be reproduced in an AI to a superior level where superiority is defined by efficiency of resources for greater effect in every measure.
 At levels beyond our comprehension there could be dimensions to conscious experience we would never understand.